328282-tech/AI-Prediction-Model-Test-Scores/README.md

  Solution
 How does your project work?
-(High-level, no heavy jargon) Through the use of pyhton code, the model was trained by inputting student data with the aim of predicting an outcome.
+(High-level, no heavy jargon) Through the use of python code, the model was trained by inputting student data with the aim of predicting an outcome.

 Tools
 Languages, libraries, datasets, or AI models used.
-Thonny, Pandas, scikit, and Github were the tools used in this project.
+Thonny, Pandas, Scikit, and Github were the tools used in this project.

 Results - Output Screenshot
 What worked? (accuracy, output, example, or result)